|

 a baseline vehicle of the HMMWV family.
 It was designed

 primarily for personnel and light cargo transport.
-It's production
+This military

 The M998 is